MaximilianAlgehed/SpecDSL/docs/Extensions.md

 # Extensions

-* Predikat -> Finite Domain CP -> Generator
+* Predicate -> Finite Domain CP -> Generator

 * JS backend

-* Godtyckligt protokolltyp (Protocol Buffers etc.)

-* Kombinerad syntax för ST + Predikat
+* Combined syntax for SessionTypes + Predicates

-* Polymorfiska session types

-* Kombination av session types med refinement + testning av monadisk kod i ST monaden?
+* Polymorphic session types

+* Tesing monadic code at the same time as testing protocols, maybe?

+* Linear logic in the predicate language, it would be good to have a concept of limited resources.
+One simple example is a web-shop where you enter a coupon with say, 100kr on it.

+* FTP / SMTP